yangwong9664/vigil-challenge/README.md

 Example output 40 character:

-In 1991, while studying computer science at University of Helsinki, Linus
+In 1991, while studying computer science<br>
+at University of Helsinki, Linus<br>
-Torvalds began a project that later became the Linux kernel.
-He wrote the program specifically for the hardware he was using and independent of an operating system because he wanted to use the functions of his new PC with an
+Torvalds began a project that later<br>
+became the Linux kernel.
+He wrote the<br>
+program specifically for the hardware he<br>
+was using and independent of an<br>
+operating system because he wanted to<br>
+use the functions of his new PC with an<br>
 80386 processor.
-Development was done on
+Development was done on<br>
-MINIX using the GNU C Compiler.
+MINIX using the GNU C Compiler.<br>